The best of Coolangatta, including places to stay, where to eat, and things to do.

 Point Danger was named by Captain Cook and today features a magnificent lookout providing 180-degree views along the coastline and out to the wide expanse of ocean.
 A memorial to Captain Cook is a feature of Point Danger along with walking track, grassed areas and sheltered tables for picnics at the popular spot.

-Many hold the Coolangatta-Tweed area in a higher regard than the well-promoted Surfers Paradise, simply due to its super-relaxed atmosphere and scenic beauty.
+Many hold the Coolangatta-Tweed area in higher regard than the well-promoted Surfers Paradise, simply due to its super-relaxed atmosphere and scenic beauty.

 Along the Esplanade you’ll find plenty of food outlets to suit a variety of tastes including coffee shops, major fast food outlets, cafes and restaurants along with healthy options all offering sit down areas with views out across the foreshore and ocean.